What is project portfolio management? A complete guide

 Capture and research

 Capturing projects involves creating standardized criteria for submitting project proposals.
-The project intake process should capture key details such as project objectives, expected benefits, estimated costs, and potential risks.
+The project intake process should capture key details such as project objectives, expected benefits, estimated costs, and potential project risks.
 This initial data collection is crucial for evaluating projects on a level playing field.

-After initiatives have been captured, thorough evaluation is necessary to assess their viability.
+After initiatives have been captured, a thorough evaluation is necessary to assess their viability.
 This involves a detailed analysis of each project's potential impact, feasibility, and alignment with strategic objectives.
 Key factors to consider include the strategic fit, financial return, resource requirements, and interdependencies with other projects.

 Select the best projects